$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Introduction

-The first results on these models due to van Enter~\cite{Enter87} and Schonmann~\cite{Schonmann92} proved the triviality of the phase transition for all values of the parameters $r$ and $d$.
-However, Aizenmann and Lebowitz~\cite{Aizenman88} showed that when the dynamics is considered on a finite box $[n]^d$, the critical probability scales like $\Theta\left((\log n)^{1-d}\right)$ for the $r=2$-neighbour model.
+The first results on BP due to van Enter~\cite{VanEnter87} and Schonmann~\cite{Schonmann92} proved the triviality of the phase transition for all values of the parameters $r$ and $d$.
+However, Aizenmann and Lebowitz~\cite{Aizenman88} showed that when the dynamics is considered on a finite box $\{1,\dots,n\}^d$ instead of $\Z^d$, the critical probability scales like $\Theta\left((\log n)^{1-d}\right)$ for the nearest neighbour model with $d\ge r=2$.
 As it was noticed by Balogh and Bollobás~\cite{Balogh03} the phase transition is sharp owing to the general result of Friedgut and Kalai\cite{Friedgut96}.
-The position of the sharp threshold was determined in a breakthrough of Holroyd~\cite{Holroyd03}.
-His results were then improved further and now the scaling of the second term of the critical probability is exactly known~\cite{Gravner08,Hartarsky19Rob} for the 2-neighbour process.
-For $r>2$ the correct scaling was determined by Cerf and Cirillo~\cite{Cerf99} and Cerf and Manzo~\cite{Cerf02}.
-The corresponding threshold was determined by Balogh, Bollobás, Duminil-Copin and Morris\cite{Balogh09b,Balogh12}.
+The position of the sharp threshold for $d=r=2$ was determined in a breakthrough of Holroyd~\cite{Holroyd03}.
+His results were then improved further and now the scaling of the second term of the critical probability is exactly known~\cites{Gravner08,Hartarsky19} in this setting.
+For $d\ge r>2$ the correct scaling was determined by Cerf and Cirillo~\cite{Cerf99} and Cerf and Manzo~\cite{Cerf02}.
+The corresponding sharp threshold was established by Balogh, Bollobás and Morris and the same authors together with Duminil-Copin \cites{Balogh09a,Balogh12}.

-However, the methods of those works remained highly model dependent, while many more models had been studied in the literature and some exhibited very different behaviour~\cite{Schonmann92,Mountford95,Enter07,Duminil18b,Gravner96}.
-A relatively general classification was first attempted by Gravner and Griffeath~\cite{Gravner96,Gravner99}.
+However, the methods of those works remained highly model-dependent, while many more models had been studied in the literature and some exhibited very different behaviour~\cites{Schonmann92,Mountford95,VanEnter07,Gravner96}.
+A relatively general classification was first attempted by Gravner and Griffeath~\cites{Gravner96,Gravner99}.
 It was much later substantially generalised, rectified and universality results were rigorously proved by Bollobás, Smith and Uzzell~\cite{Bollobas15} and Balister, Bollobás, Przykucki and Smith~\cite{Balister16}.
 It is this vast class of models that we introduce now.
 Although much of our work easily carries over to higher dimensions, we restrict ourselves to models on $\Z^2$, as the universality picture is currently only established in this setting.